huawei-noah/trustworthyAI/README.md

 ### Research

 - we'll progressively put some self-research achievements related to causality in this folder.
-- Notes: For the simplicity, we have adjusted the structure of the old repository, in which we moved the previous directories 'Causal_Structure_Learning' and 'Causal_Disentangled_Representation_Learning' the 'research' folder.
+- **Notes**: For the simplicity and clean, we have adjusted the structure of the old repository, in which we moved the previous directories 'Causal_Structure_Learning' and 'Causal_Disentangled_Representation_Learning' the 'research' folder.